 <HOME

-Some electronic projects
+Some electronic (and other) projects

 Here's some stuff I've built.
 Email me if you're especially interested in some of them, if you need more detailed information, or if you build a similar device for yourself.